Expats on the Côte d’Azur: 5 Tax Mistakes to Avoid in 2026

 - Cross-border succession planning is essential, particularly given France’s rates of up to 45% in direct line.

 The Côte d’Azur attracts new international residents every year, drawn by its exceptional quality of life.
 However, settling in France comes with lesser-known tax pitfalls that can prove costly.
-Here are the five most frequent mistakes observed among recently established expatriates.
+Here are the five most frequent mistakes observed among recently established expatriates — and how to avoid them.

 Underestimating Worldwide Reporting Obligations